nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `clear`

 #### Filter (by status of individual labs) : `filter` [coming soon]
 Filters students based on the status of their lab tags.
-STATUS must be U/S/G (unsubmitted/submitted/graded)
+STATUS must be U/S/G (unsubmitted/submitted/graded).
+LAB_NUMBER must be a positive integer.

-Format: `filter l/LAB s/STATUS`
+Format: `filter l/LAB_NUMBER s/STATUS`

 ### Lab-related features

 #### Adding a Lab : `labadd`
 Adds a Lab to every student.
 Shows up as a tag on each student’s entry.
 By default, the tag will be colored red for “unsubmitted”.
 The tags can subsequently be colored different colors to represent different statuses e.g. unsubmitted = red, submitted = yellow, graded = green.
-LAB must be a positive integer.
+LAB_NUMBER must be a positive integer.

-Format: `labadd l/LAB`
+Format: `labadd l/LAB_NUMBER`

 #### Setting the status of individual Labs : `labstat` [coming soon]
 Changes the status of the specified lab for the student with the specified INDEX to the specified status.
-STATUS must be U/S/G (unsubmitted/submitted/graded)
+STATUS must be U/S/G (unsubmitted/submitted/graded).
+LAB_NUMBER must be a positive integer.

-Format: `labstat INDEX l/LAB s/STATUS`
+Format: `labstat INDEX l/LAB_NUMBER s/STATUS`

 --------------------------------------------------------------------------------------------------------------------
 ## FAQ